starmandeluxe/SimplifyIchiba/README.md

 # SimplifyIchiba
-Makes Rakuten Ichiba Item Pages easier to view
+Makes Rakuten Ichiba Item Pages easier to view and use!

 ## Features
 1. Long page now becomes a short page